-HUM140

-Foundations of Western Culture
+HUM140 Foundations of Western Culture 3 cr. hr.

 Students will become acquainted with and gain an appreciation for the places and events of major importance in the development of western civilization through a tour of Europe and the British Isles, with guidance by a qualified instructor.
 Prerequisite: Permission of the instructor.